2454511550Lin/2454511550Lin.github.io/index.md

 ## About Me

-I am a first-year Ph.D. student at The Scripps Research Institute in Chemical and Biological Sciences.
+I am a first-year Ph.D. student in Chemical and Biological Sciences at Scripps Research.

 Previously, I received my Master's in Computer Graphics and Game Technology from the University of Pennsylvania, where I was supervised by Professor [Lingjie Liu](https://lingjie0206.github.io/).
 Before that, I received Bachelor of Science in Computer Science (with Honors) and Mathematics from the University of Wisconsin-Madison, where I worked in Machine Learning and Optimization Theory ([MLOPT](https://mlopt.ece.wisc.edu/)) Research Group and advised by Professor [Ramya Korlakai Vinayak](https://ramyakv.github.io/), Professor [Matthew L. Malloy](https://www.mattmalloy.org/), and Professor [Steven J. Schrodi](https://genetics.wisc.edu/staff/schrodi-steven/).